-After his retirement from Edison in 2005, Mr. Danner consulted with the company on issues relating to global warming and, in the fall of 2006, he began teaching at USC Law School.
+After his retirement from Edison in 2005, Danner consulted with the company on issues relating to global warming and, in the fall of 2006, he began teaching at USC Gould School of Law.
 He has taught courses on “Global Warming: Law and Lessons,” “Business Organizations,” “Law Firms and In-House Law Departments: Decision Points," and “Legal Profession."

 FACULTY IN THE NEWS

 Dean Andrew Guzman was quoted about the USC Gould JD Class Of 2025.
 “This is an important time to be studying law, as there is no profession that is more essential to the success of democracy,” he said.
 “Even the smallest legal changes can affect the lives of so many.”

 "Legal Positivism for Legal Officials," Canadian Journal of Law and Jurisprudence.